-For EAT-III and ECHO we decided on fewer geographies and also decided to use a new network buffering technique less susceptible to unexplained changes in the GIS software.
+For EAT-III and ECHO we decided on fewer geographies and also decided to use a new network buffering technique that we call the "sausage buffer" less susceptible to unexplained changes in the GIS software.
 The specific geographies and protocols used in these studies are explained in Appendices 1F and 1G and are indicated in bold above.